 Cats are often associated with hairballs, internet memes and a general laissez-faire attitude towards life, but never fleas.
 Fleas are just a problem for those mangy mutts, right?
 Wrong.
 Your posh, well-kept, indoor kitty is just as susceptible to those tiny, wingless parasites as their doggo brethren.
 Yes, unfortunately your cat can has cheezburger AND fleas.

-Flea remedies derived from 100% natural sources are just as effective — without the harmful side effects!BUY FLEA KILLER AND REPELLENT
+Flea remedies powered by natural essential oils are just as effective.BUY FLEA KILLER AND REPELLENT

 Identifying Fleas on Your Cat

 The first step to treating your cat for fleas is making sure you've identified them correctly.
 Pet allergies are more and more commonly diagnosed by veterinarians, so keep in mind that not every incidence of skin itching and redness means fleas.

 So how do you identify them?
 Fleas are brownish, wingless insects with an impressive penchant for jumping a distance of 50 times their body length.
 They mainly thrive when the outdoor temperature is between 60-85 degrees fahrenheit and humidity is at 75-85%.
 Unlike mites, fleas are visible to the naked eye, as are the black flecks of feces they leave behind, called "flea dirt."
 They often hide in warm areas such as the armpit or groin.

 If your cat has a thick coat, the best way to spot fleas is to take a flea comb or a regular fine-toothed comb and thoroughly comb through the hair from back to front.
 Sometimes you can see them moving across the skin without having to look, but a comb will help you get rid of at least some of the fleas.